-I'm sure you've heard planning advice from your opinionated relatives, married friends, and nosey neighbors already, but here is some advice from your photographer.
+I'm sure you've heard planning advice from your opinionated relatives, married friends, and even your wedding planner already, but here is some advice from your photographer.
 This information is compiled from various sources -- some advice from other seasoned wedding photographers and friends and some personal experience -- to boil it down to what I feel is most important.

-The real value of this day lies in the irreplaceable gathering of friends and family, but the memories you'll cherish forever are in the photographs.
+The real value of this day lies in the meaningful gathering of friends and family, but the memories you'll cherish forever are in the photographs.